Stratifying Systems via a Nested Family of Torsion Pairs: Introduction

 \section{Introduction}

+{\edg Stratifying systems were introduced by K. Erdmann and C. Sáenz in \cite{definicaosistemaestratificante} as a tool to construct, for a finite-dimensional algebra $A$ over an algebraically closed field $k$, an $A$-module whose endomorphism ring is standardly stratified.} This original definition is known in the literature as an Ext-injective stratifying system. {\edg Subsequently, E. Marcos, O. Mendoza, and C. Sáenz proposed in \cite{stratifyingsimple} a new definition.
+In the present work, we consider a generalization where the indexing set is an arbitrary totally ordered set $(G, \leq)$ (see Definition \ref{definicao}).
+The definition of Marcos, Mendoza and Sáenz is equivalent to the one presented here in the special case where $G$ is the finite set $\{1, \dots, t\}$.}

-Stratifying systems were introduced by C. S\'aenz and K. Erdmann as a generalization of standard modules, extending the notion of exceptional sequences.
-While the category of modules filtered by an exceptional sequence is equivalent to the subcategory of modules filtered by standard modules in the category of a quasi-hereditary algebra (\cite[Theorem 1.6, 1.7]{definicaosistemaestratificante}), the category of modules filtered by a stratifying system is likewise equivalent to the subcategory of modules filtered by standard modules in the category of modules over a standardly stratified algebra (\cite[Theorem 1.6]{definicaosistemaestratificante}).
+While the category of modules filtered by an exceptional sequence is equivalent to the subcategory of modules filtered by standard modules in the category of a quasi-hereditary algebra \cite[Theorem 1.6, 1.7]{definicaosistemaestratificante}, the category of modules filtered by a stratifying system is likewise equivalent to the subcategory of modules filtered by standard modules in the category of modules over a standardly stratified algebra \cite[Theorem 1.6]{definicaosistemaestratificante}.

-Furthermore, the homological properties of these stratifying systems play an important role in the context of quasi-hereditary algebras and standardly stratified algebras (\cite{Cline1988}, \cite{Quasi}), attracting considerable interest from researchers in representation theory.
-Given a stratifying system, it is well known that the full subcategory consisting of the trivial module and all modules admitting a filtration by this system is closed under direct sums and direct summands.
-In this regard, the pioneering work of V. Dlab and C. Ringel (\cite{MR1211481}) serves as a foundational reference.
-Moreover, for a novel characterization of quasi-hereditary algebras, we refer the reader to \cite{MR1749881}.
+{\edg Furthermore, the homological properties of these stratifying systems play an important role in the context of quasi-hereditary and standardly stratified algebras \cite{Cline1988, Quasi}.
+Consequently, stratifying systems have attracted considerable interest from researchers in representation theory.} Given a stratifying system, it is well known that the full subcategory consisting of the zero module and all modules admitting a filtration by this system is closed under direct sums and direct summands.
+In this regard, the pioneering work of V. Dlab and C. Ringel \cite{MR1211481} serves as a foundational reference.
+Another important approach was presented by I. Ágoston, V. Dlab and E. Lukács in \cite{AGOSTON20084177}, where they proved that, given a finite-dimensional algebra, there exists a unique basic algebra which is filtered by standard modules, and the subcategories of filtered modules for both algebras are equivalent.